Loris Capirossi: Personal life

 Capirossi married Ingrid Tence in August of 2002 and currently the couple resides in Monaco.
 Their first child, Riccardo Capirossi, was born on 2 April 2007.

 In August 2007, the Italian taxation authority announced that Capirossi was under investigation for suspected tax evasion in relation to alleged undeclared earnings of €1.3 million (US$1.77 million) in 2002.
 The authority also investigated London resident Valentino Rossi.
 Capirossi's manager Carlo Pernat told the press: "It's absolutely absurd.
 Loris really lives in Monte Carlo.
 I don't understand what they can hold against him.
 He doesn't own anything in Italy."

-Capirossi is a member of the 'Champions for Peace' club, a group of more than 90 famous elite created by Peace and Sport, a Monaco-based international organization placed under the High Patronage of H.S.H Prince Albert II.
-This group of top level champions wish to make sport a tool for dialogue and social cohesion.
+Capirossi is a member of the 'Champions for Peace' club, a group of more than 90 athletes created by Peace and Sport, a Monaco-based international organization placed under the High Patronage of H.S.H Prince Albert II.
+The group's stated aim is to make sport a tool for dialogue and social cohesion.